qLSLab/microFIM/README.md

    * number of samples in which the patterns were found.

 * interest measures integrated in microFIM framework:
-   * all-confidence - metrics to evaluate 'hypercliques patterns' (ref).
+   * all-confidence - metrics to evaluate 'hypercliques patterns' ([[3]](#3)).
 Considering a pattern ‘X’ composed of different items, all-confidence is calculated as the     ratio between the support of ‘X’ and the highest support retrieved from the elements of the pattern ‘X’.

       all-confidence(X) = min{P(X|Y),P(Y|X)}